D5mit/code_notes/notes.md

 - openssl des3 -d < yourfile.txt.des3 > yourfile.txt.decrypted (to decript)
 - hostname -I (gives you the IP address)

+## Vim notes
+- :bel term  (creates a terminal below the vim file, to jump from split to another split, press cntr and w and then arrow to where to split)

 ## Docker notes
 - Docker has an image and a container.
 The containers runs only when needed
 - sudo dockerd (to start docker)